GoDzM4TT3O/dotfiles/README.md

 Here are my laptop's highest benchmark results: https://browser.geekbench.com/v5/cpu/4443158

 I do not condone undervolting.
 Do it at your own risk.

 ***

+### My scripts
+These sections below contain a list of the scripts I've made.
+You can refer to [KEYBINDINGS.md](https://godzm4tt3o.js.org/dotfiles/KEYBINDINGS) or [.config/scripts/](https://github.com/GoDzM4TT3O/dotfiles/tree/master/.config/scripts) for a list of scripts, what they do, and how to run them.

+### Low battery notifier
+I wrote my own low battery notifier.
+If one of your batteries' capacity is less than 20%, it will send a critical notification, containing said battery name and its capacity.
+To make this work, you need to install a cron manager.

+Installation instructions:

+- Debian/Mint/Ubuntu: cron should already be installed;
+- Arch Linux/Manjaro: `sudo pacman -S cronie`;

+I don't know if Manjaro ships with a cron manager.

+After you're done, run this command: `crontab -e`, then add this line:

+`* * * * * DISPLAY=:0 XDG_RUNTIME_DIR=/run/user/1000 ~/.config/scripts/bat-warn`

+You're done!
+I also have this in my root crontab (`sudo crontab -e`):

+`*/30 * * * * /usr/bin/updatedb`

+Every 30 minutes the command "updatedb" will run, so that the next time you run "locate FILE" it will be very fast to show you where a file is.

+### CpuTools
+This script launches the following 3 programs:

+- Cpuface: to choose a CPU governor (performance/schedutil); cpuface profiles/presets are already included in this repository;
+- ThinkPad-Fan-Control: if you have a ThinkPad, the arch install script will automatically download this tool from [ForgedTurbo/ThinkPad-Fan-Control](https://github.com/ForgedTurbo/ThinkPad-Fan-Control).
+This tool lets you choose the fan speed and other fan-related settings.
+- Intel-Undervolt: tool to undervolt Intel CPUs, starting from Haswell and newer. ([READ ABOVE!])(#intel-undervolt)

+### Disk-Usage
+Monitor a disk's usage using lsblk.
+You can choose how many seconds to refresh, and which disk/partition.

+### DisplaySelect
+Choose a monitor/display and use it at its best settings.

+### Dmenu Unicode
+You can choose an emoji from a list of emojis (file is located in `.config/scripts/emoji`), and copy that emoji to the clipboard.

+### Downloader
+This script uses youtube-dlc to download songs from YT and convert them to an mp3 file with cover art.
+It requires you to have a valid YT URL in your clipboard before running it, or you can also enter it manually.

+### Fix-Webcam
+Sometimes my webcam does not want to turn on.
+I run this script like I'd run `sudo modprobe -r uvcvideo; sudo modprobe uvcvideo`.

+### Inactivity
+This script automatically moves the mouse using xdotool to prevent inactivity/automatic screen locking.

+### Launcher
+This script lets you choose which scripts to run, using dmenu.
+It looks for executables in `.config/scripts`.

+### Mount
+Choose which disk/partition to mount and where to mount it.

+### Randomwall
+Random wallpaper.
+This script runs each time i3 starts, and waits 3 minutes to choose a random wallpaper from `~/wallpapers`.

+### Randomwall-now
+Immediately choose a random wallpaper from `~/wallpapers` without waiting.

+### Rss Add
+Add an RSS feed to Newsboat.

+### Umount
+Unmount a disk/partition.

+### Webcam
+Toggle webcam (on/off).

+***